moby/moby/docs/reference/commandline/info.md

 ## Display Docker system information

-Here is a sample output for a daemon running on Ubuntu, using the overlay storage driver and a node that is part of a 2 node swarm cluster:
+Here is a sample output for a daemon running on Ubuntu, using the overlay storage driver and a node that is part of a 2-node swarm:

     $ docker -D info
     Containers: 14